astrellon/simple-data-store/README.md

 Also the whole thing is one Typescript file so it's pretty easy to manually add it to your own source code.

 ## Features
-- Small file size (about 1kb after compression)
+- Small file size (about 0.5kb after compression)
 - Immutable.
 - Simple API.
-- History support.
+- Has support for history, with an example implementation found [here](https://github.com/astrellon/simple-data-store/tree/master/history)
 - Selector support (along the lines of reselect for redux).
 - No dependencies

-## Missing Features
-- No way to replay history on another computer or session, this may not ever be possible without further work.

 ## Why?
 Do we ever need more JS/TS libraries?